hdsouza13/cse15l-lab-reports/lab2.md

 - Arguments: `/add-message?s=How are you`

-- Revelant Fields: `message` is "1.Hello\n"
+- Revelant Fields: `message` is "1.Hello\n" and counter = 2

 - Change in Fields: `message` becomes "1.Hello\n2.
 How are you\n".
 The 1.Hello stayed, because the string concatenate with 2.
-How are you\n
+How are you\n and counter will be 2

+So on this example, we are using the argument `/add-message?s=How are you`, so this will make the counter of 1 to increase to 2 and it will concatenate the output of message with "2.
+How are you\n".
+So the message will become "1.Hello\n2.
+How are you\n"

 Part 2